IDCI-Consulting/ExporterBundle/README.md

 ```

 If you get a `UndefinedExportableEntityException` this mean that you don't have
-well defined the export config for your Entity.
+well defined the export config for your Entity (The url might not match the entity_reference parameter for example).

 Then you have to create an `extract` function in your EntityRepository which return
 a `DoctrineCollection`.
 This function get `$params` variable as arguments which